kanidm/kanidm/designs/auth_proto_rewrite_late_2020.rst

 ===============================

 A clearer configuration of credentials and how they function for the account is needed.
 This means changing how the current credential memory representation works.
-The database format does *not* need to change, but *may* be extended.
+The database format does need to change.

 Currently Credentials can have *any* combination of factors.